Updated on September 26, 2022 by Sarina

-If you do not know how to tie and dye checkout this post first – How to do TIE DYE – 6 Basic techniques to make tie and dye patterns on fabric.
+If you do not know a single thing about tie and dye checkout this post first – How to do TIE DYE – 6 Basic techniques to make tie and dye patterns on fabric.

-How to create 10 easy Tie and Dye designs and patterns
+How to create 10 easy Tie Dye patterns

-Scrunch the fabric and then twist and tie a thread around in a random fashion over the area where you want the pattern.
-You can gather the fabric up into random wrinkles by spreading your fingers out and crumpling it into a tube shape.
+Twist and scrunch the fabric and then twist and tie a thread around in a random fashion over the area where you want the pattern.
+You can gather the fabric up into random wrinkles by spreading your hands out and crumpling it into a tube shape.

 Now start tying it up with the thick binding thread.
 Do not tie too closely together – you need small areas where the dye will seep through to form the marbled uneven textured pattern.

-To make a thick striped pattern, roll the fabric into a tube .
+To make a thick striped pattern, roll the fabric into a tube.
 And then just one area(where you want the base color of the fabric to show through) is tied.

-Tie very tightly and very densely with thick thread across this tube- the tying width should be equal to the width of the horizontal line you want.
+Tie very tightly and very densely with thick thread across the fabric – the tying width should be equal to the width of the horizontal line you want.
 You can arrange the ties according to how you want the stripes to be.

 Dye as usual.

-Circular shapes as seen in Tie Dye is made by pinching specific areas in the fabric and then knotting with thread.
+These Circular shapes are made by pinching specific areas in the fabric and then knotting with thread.
 When you take more fabric and tie, you get a bigger circle.
 The smaller the fabric pinched, smaller the circle.

 Here, I am inserting small beads inside these knots – this will ensure that you get consistently same sized shapes.
 The shape also will depend on the amount of thread you tie around the pinched fabric.